Death and state funeral of Omar Bongo: Death

-Funeral events
+Aftermath

 Period of mourning

-Rose Francine Rogombé was sworn in as interim president on June 10, 2009, immediately declaring a period of mourning lasting thirty days.
-A government statement issued in the daily L'Union newspaper on June 11, declared that day and the day of the funeral a public holiday.
-Businesses and offices were shut down in Libreville, with the city's mayor ordering all bars and night clubs be closed until after the funeral.
+Rose Francine Rogombé was sworn in as interim president on 10 June 2009, immediately declaring a period of mourning lasting thirty days.
+A government statement issued in the daily L'Union newspaper on 11 June, declared that day and the day of the funeral a public holiday.
+Businesses and offices were shut down in Libreville, with the city's mayor ordering all bars and nightclubs to be closed until after the funeral.

 Arrival at Libreville airport

-Bongo's corpse was flown by aircraft from his deathplace in Barcelona and arrived at Libreville's airport on 11 June at approximately 16:15 pm (01:15 AEST).
+Bongo's corpse was flown by aircraft from his death place in Barcelona and arrived at Libreville's airport on 11 June at approximately 16:15 pm (01:15 AEST).
 A crowd of around 10,000 people, including diplomats, politicians and members of the country's security forces were waiting at the airport for the dead President's arrival.
 Several people were tearful, including cabinet chief Pascaline, also known as Bongo's daughter, who lay emotional in the arms of President Denis Sassou Nguesso.
 Young people in the crowd were seen to wear T-shirts decorated with Bongo photos and slogans which read: "I love and admire my president".
 Officials were also emotional as they left the plane, Bongo's coffin in tow, draped in Gabon's national flag.

 The coffin was lifted into a military vehicle and it drove off.
 It arrived at Bongo's oceanside presidential palace overlooking the Atlantic.
-There it lay in state until the President's state funeral on June 16, 2009.
+There it lay in state until the President's state funeral on 16 June 2009.

 Also on hand were Nicolas Sarkozy and Jacques Chirac — the current and former French presidents and the only Western heads of state to attend.
 The pair arrived in a stretch limousine and were quickly escorted inside the palace as a group of people outside yelled, "No to France!"
 Sarkozy and Chirac later approached the coffin together and stood before it with their eyes lowered.
 They laid down a wreath of roses.
 Then, each signed a condolence book.
-Chad's President Idriss Deby, bowed his head before the coffin.
-Cameroon's Paul Biya, placed a wreath of flowers at the foot of the coffin, as did Burkina Faso's Blaise Compaore.
+Chad's President Idriss Déby bowed his head before the coffin.
+Cameroon's Paul Biya placed a wreath of flowers at the foot of the coffin, as did Burkina Faso's Blaise Compaoré.